simonlovesyou/Colormeans/README.md

 ### Known issues
 - Will fail when the number of colors to be retrieved from an image exceeds the number of unique colors in the image.

+### Thanks
+To Anna Päärni and Christian Fischer for discussing and what improvements can be made to the original algorithm.

 ### Creator
 [simonlovesyou](https://github.com/simonlovesyou)